Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Problem Formulation

-Power system measurements may be continuously missing due to communication malfunction, resulting in multi-channel non-random data losses.
+Measurements may be continuously missing due to communication malfunction, resulting in multi-channel non-random data losses.
 Moreover, random missing entries occur frequently as traditional bad data suppression and transmission delay exist in power systems.
-Anomaly detection in cyber power systems can result in data losses after removing contaminated data caused by data manipulation attacks.
+Anomaly detection in cyber power systems can also result in data losses after removing contaminated data caused by data manipulations.
 Unfortunately, when a large number of interlocking complex cyber attacks or communication malfunctions occur, the power system may become unobservable and uncontrollable.
 Collectively, this paper considers two forms of data loss, i.e., random missing (RM) and non-random missing (NM) data.
 As depicted in Fig. \ref{datalosses}, the received raw SCADA and PMU data consist of measurements from $M$ measurement channels at $T$ time instants.

-According to the latency characteristics power system communication, the proportion of RM data is gamma distributed over time \cite{8674594}, and missing entries are randomly distributed in various measurement channels.
-On the contrary, the distribution of NM data is more regular, and NM usually results in sequential data loss at specific measurement channels.
+The proportion of RM data is gamma distributed over time \cite{8674594}, and missing entries are randomly distributed in various measurement channels.
+On the contrary, the distribution of NM data is more regular, and NM usually results in part of $\bm{s}_k$ not being unobservable \cite{zheng2021observability} by conducting sequential data losses at specific measurement channels